j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/intermediate/rest/README.md

 ### From Your IDE

-* Navigate to the `org.jeasy.batch.tutorials.advanced.rest` package
+* Navigate to the `org.jeasy.batch.tutorials.intermediate.rest` package
-* Run the `org.jeasy.batch.tutorials.advanced.rest.Launcher` class without any argument
+* Run the `org.jeasy.batch.tutorials.intermediate.rest.Launcher` class without any argument

 ## Check the result